 The Exhibitor may submit one example of a cookie prepared by the Exhibitor.
 An exhibit consists of no less than six (6), nor more than twelve (12), pieces or servings.
 The recipe for the exhibit must include honey produced by the Exhibitor.
 All entries will be tasted.
 Entries are to be presented on a cardboard base, in a standard, unembellished, cardboard baker's or cake box; cake boxes with clear windows are also acceptable.
+Exhibitors, if they wish to, may place their item in a sealed zip-top bag, or wrap the item in paper or plastic film to preserve freshness; the bagged or wrapped item should be submitted in the cardboard baker's or cake box.
 All entries will be tasted.
 Judges evaluate entries on the following: appearance, uniformity, moistness, texture, aroma, flavor, influence of honey on the finished product, and originality.
 A white card with a description of the item and the recipe (including all ingredients & procedure) must accompany each exhibit.